MoiraCorp/Compliance-Testing-Fairness-Assessment-using-R/step1/README.md

 ## Loading data into R

-The data table BH_OCC_wStatus-IDSorted_25-May-2021.csv should be downloaded into your R project directory from (Compliance-Testing-Fairness-Assessment-using-R/permid-preprocess
+The data table BH_OCC_wStatus-IDSorted_25-May-2021.csv should be downloaded into your R project directory from ( https://github.com/MoiraCorp/Compliance-Testing-Fairness-Assessment-using-R/blob/main/permid-preprocess/BH_OCC_wStatus-IDSorted_24-Mar-2021.csv )<br>
-/BH_OCC_wStatus-IDSorted_24-Mar-2021.csv)<br>

 ##### Load the data table from your local Windows directory into R
 In the present example, the data table is located in the project directory: C:\Projets_En_Cours\AI_MTPL\__BasingHall\25-May-2021\Results